 Many plans have already been amended for the hardship distribution regulations, so they will not be required to adopt that amendment again.
-To the extent the summary amendment language is available for the SECURE and CARES Acts, DWC intends to prepare these amendments to include with the Cycle 3 restatements.
+DWC is preparing the SECURE and CARES Act amendments to include with the Cycle 3 restatements.

 What is the restatement deadline?

 The IRS has announced that the Cycle 3 restatement window will begin on August 1, 2020 and have a final deadline of July 31, 2022.